JenniLehtonen/To-do-app/README.md

 Used technologies: **HTML, CSS, JavaScript and jQuery.**

-Here you can see pictures of the user interface: <br>
+Here you can see pictures of the user interface:

 Here is the application before the user has added any tasks to it.
 ![todo1](todo1.JPG "The application without tasks")